cedricwalter/cedricwalter.github.io/_posts/2007-07-21-sim-system-and-services-monitor.md

     - security
 ---

-<span style="font-style: italic;">SIM is a system and services monitor for ‘SysVinit’ systems.
+SIM is a system and services monitor for ‘SysVinit’ systems.
 It is designed to be intuitive and modular in nature, and to provide a clean and informative status system.
-<span style="font-style: italic;"> It does this by consistently verifying that services are online, load averages are in check, and log files are at reasonable sizes.
+ It does this by consistently verifying that services are online, load averages are in check, and log files are at reasonable sizes.
 Many other SIM modules sport different and in-depth features to bring a well rounded tool to your disposal to stop otherwise common issues daunting internet hosts.

 *Features:*
  – Service monitoring of HTTP, FTP, DNS, SSH, MYSQL &amp; more